Lucastdeg/WRO-2024-SAPIENS/README.md

 ## Engineering Materials
 All the materials used for our solution
-1. Also numbered
+1. 1 Arduino Nano Every
-2. Second material
+2. 1 TB6612 H-Bridge (HW-166)
-3. etc...
+3. 3 Ultrasonic Sensors (1 at the front, the other two right and left)

 ## Contents
 - [Source Code](src/)